pluginkollektiv/antispam-bee/readme.txt

 * License:           GPLv2 or later
 * License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Antispam plugin with a sophisticated tool set for effective day to day comment and trackback spam-fighting.
-Build with data protection and privacy in mind.
+Sophisticated antispam plugin for effective daily comment and trackback spam-fighting.
+Built with data protection and privacy in mind.

 ## Description ##
 Say Goodbye to comment spam on your WordPress blog or website. *Antispam Bee* blocks spam comments and trackbacks effectively, without captchas and without sending personal information to third party services.
 It is free of charge, ad-free and 100% GDPR compliant.